home-assistant/home-assistant.io/source/_components/mediaroom.markdown

  - /components/media_player.mediaroom/
 ---

-The `mediaroom` component allows you to control a [Mediaroom](https://en.wikipedia.org/wiki/Ericsson_Mediaroom) Set-Top Box (STB) from Home Assistant.
+The `mediaroom` integration allows you to control a [Mediaroom](https://en.wikipedia.org/wiki/Ericsson_Mediaroom) Set-Top Box (STB) from Home Assistant.

 To add a Mediaroom STB to your installation, add the following to your `configuration.yaml` file: